shwina/still-magic/_en/package.md

 *This is a bad idea*,
 since system tools may depend on particular versions of those packages, and may break if you overwrite them.
-{% include x key="s:package-virtualenv" %} shows how to avoid these problems.
+{% include xref key="s:package-virtualenv" %} shows how to avoid these problems.

 Since a project may depend on many packages, developers frequently put a list of those dependencies in a file called `requirements.txt`.